chayedan-1024/PCA-algorithm-in-Image-Processing/README.md

 # PCA-algorithm-in-Image-Processing
 The theory relating to PCA and how to impement

+You can refer to my .py file to learn how to use PCA method by python
+And there is an example to process the image of Dirac.

 PCA is a method of feature extraction.

 Apply a linear transformation to features to make the new